-NYS PTA and National PTA are currently allowing for full flexibility in state, region, council and unit business, including:
+THUS, NYS PTA and NYS is allowing for full flexibility in state, region, council and unit business, including:

-- Allowing for meetings by electronic means, phone or video conferencing, and/or virtual means;
+- Allowing for meetings by electronic means, phone or video conferencing, and/or virtual and/or hybrid means;

-- Allowing for voting by mail, electronic means, phone or video conferencing, and/or virtual means; and
+- Allowing for voting by mail, electronic means, phone or video conferencing, and/or virtual and/or hybrid means; and

-- Allowing for elections by mail, electronic means, phone or video conferencing, and/or virtual means.
+- Allowing for elections by mail, electronic means, phone or video conferencing, and/or virtual and/or hybrid means.

 It is best advice to keep detailed minutes of meetings, decisions, voting, and elections during these times, and (if possible) ratify all decisions once in-person meetings have begun again.

 General Advice for Virtual Meetings

-Meeting Electronically and Tips for Holding a Virtual PTA Meeting
+Meeting Electronically and Tips for Holding a Virtual/Hybrid PTA Meeting

 - Decide whether to postpone your meeting and reschedule it, or replace it with a virtual meeting.

 - While virtual meetings often works best for a small group, like an executive committee or board that needs to address a specific topic or issue, it is now time to consider their use for full membership meetings and other larger events.

 - Virtual technology must allow for all attending to join a meeting and interact with one another at the same time, and you should ensure the technical resources needed to attend the meeting (like broadband or a webcam) should be widely available.